Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   * By default, the interactive object takes the graphic attributes  of the context in which it is visualized (visualization mode, deflection values  for the calculation of presentations, number of isoparameters, color, type of  line, material, etc.)
   * In the *AIS_InteractiveObject* abstract class, standard attributes including color, line thickness, material, and transparency have been privileged.
 Consequently, there is a certain number of virtual  functions, which allow acting on these attributes.
 Each  new class of interactive object can redefine these functions and change the behavior of the class.

-@image html visualization_image019.png "Figure 13.
-Redefinition of virtual functions for changes in AIS_Point"
-@image latex visualization_image019.png "Figure 13.
-Redefinition of virtual functions for changes in AIS_Point"
+@figure{visualization_image019.png, "Figure 13.
+Redefinition of virtual functions for changes in AIS_Point"}

-@image html visualization_image020.png "Figure 14.
-Redefinition of virtual functions for changes in AIS_Shape."
-@image latex visualization_image020.png "Figure 14.
-Redefinition of virtual functions for changes in AIS_Shape."
+@figure{visualization_image020.png, "Figure 14.
+Redefinition of virtual functions for changes in AIS_Shape."}

 The  following virtual functions provide settings for color, width, material and transparency:
   * *AIS_InteractiveObject::UnsetColor*